Handclasp During The Meeting

 • Maintain an eye contact

 Failure to keep an eye contact is one of the biggest ‘no-no’s during an interview.
 It immediately sends nonverbal signals and sets the wrong tone for the entire conversation.
-If you don’t know how to make eye contact appropriately, here’s the hint: try to figure out which color are the interviewer’s eyes.
+If you don’t know how to make eye contact appropriately, here’s the hint: try to figure out which color are the interlocutor’s eyes.

 Conclusion